-BL: What is your photographic specialty and how did you become interested in it?
+BL: Your specialty is nature photography.
+How did you become interested in that?

 Goldstein: I’ve been writing about photography since 2006 when I launched my blog.
 I’ve also written for magazines such as Outdoor Photographer, PopPhoto, and Digital Photo Pro.
 In my writing and teaching I like to highlight the “wow” elements while placing it in a historical context.
 I find this is helpful because it keeps my readers and students grounded that what we see and pursue is built on incremental steps so that it doesn’t seem as overwhelming to achieve.
 While a historic viewpoint might seem boring, I strive to present it in an interesting light that engages people to want to learn more and pursue photographic techniques with greater enthusiasm.

 BL: What is your single most depended on photographic item aside from your camera?

 Goldstein: My cable release/intervalometer.
 I have 3, keeping one in different bags so that I always have one handy.
 It’s something that I never want to be in the field without.
 I shoot a lot in low light situations and always want the option to run time lapse captures.
 In low light, triggering my camera through the cable release allows me to minimize motion blur from unintended camera vibration.
 The intervalometer is essential for capturing image sequences used in time lapses.

 BL: What type of gear, new or old, are you most interested in experimenting with?

 Goldstein: One of the staples of outdoor/nature photography is to maximize sharpness and depth of field.
 Having done this in my work for so long, I’ve been enjoying working with polar opposite fast lenses and shallow depth of field.
 As of now I love working with an out-of-production Canon 50mm f/1.0 and I’m always looking for non-standard lenses of a similar vein to work with.

 BL: Describe what prompted or inspired you to create Photographing the 4th Dimension – Time?